MouseLand/cellpose/docs/train.rst

 Re-training a model
 ~~~~~~~~~~~~~~~~~~~

-We find that for re-training, using SGD generally works better, and it is the default in the GUI.
-The options in the code above are the default options for retraining in the GUI and in the Cellpose 2.0 paper
-``(weight_decay=1e-4, SGD=True, learning_rate=0.1, n_epochs=100)``,
-although in the paper we often use 300 epochs instead of 100 epochs, and it may help to use more epochs,
-especially when you have more training data.

 When re-training, keep in mind that the normalization happens per image that you train on, and often these are image crops from full images.
 These crops may look different after normalization than the full images.
 To approximate per-crop normalization on the full images, we have the option for